seanorama/masterclass/security-advanced/README.md

 - Then go through the rest of the install wizard by clicking Next to complete installation of Solr

-- In case of failure, run below from Ambari node to delete the service so you can try again:
+- (Optional) In case of failure, run below from Ambari node to delete the service so you can try again:
 ```
 export SERVICE=SOLR
 export AMBARI_HOST=localhost